Things to Do After a Car Accident

 Turn on Your Hazard Lights

-Turning on your hazard lights should be done whether or not the other driver is doing the same.
+Turn on your hazard lights.
+Whether or not the other driver is doing the same should be done.
 Doing this will warn other drivers of your accident and cause them to slow down.
-Often the most severe injuries in an accident happen after the initial impact.
-By turning on your hazards, you will be letting others know that the road ahead is not clear and to proceed with caution.
+Often, the most severe injuries in an accident happen after the initial impact.
+Turning on your hazards will inform others that the road ahead is unclear, so proceed cautiously.

 Make Sure Everyone is OK

-As a rule of thumb, anyone involved in an accident should check to see that everyone else is ok.
-Passengers can be in shock, but they may also be suffering from injuries.
-If you are not sure that everyone involved is unharmed, call emergency services.
+As a rule of thumb, anyone involved in an accident should check to see that everyone else is OK.
+Passengers can be in shock but may also suffer from injuries.
+Call emergency services if you are unsure that everyone involved is unharmed.

 Call the Police

 It is also essential to call the police after an accident.
-You may not feel like it, but it's vital to ensure you get an official record of the incident.
-Even if the accident was a minor fender bender, you should still call the police so that they can come out and record all of the information concerning the accident.
+You may not feel like it, but ensuring you get an official record of the incident is vital.
+Even if the accident was a minor fender bender, you should still call the police so they can come out and record all of the information concerning the accident.
 If you don't report the accident to the police, you risk having your claim denied because your insurer may say the police filed no official report.

 Provide an Accurate Report of the Accident